-A limited type of warranty, a manufacturer’s labor and material warranty covers defects in both materials and labor.
+A limited type of warranty, a manufacturer’s labor, and material warranty cover defects in both materials and labor.
 It usually has maximum limits as to what the manufacturer is liable for.
 It’s often pro-rated, and the limits can depend upon when the problem occurs.
 Normally, there’s a small fee for this type of warranty.

 4. Manufacturer’s “No Dollar Limit” Warranties

 Noted as one of the best warranty options, a No Dollar Limit includes completely repairing the problem, at no cost to the homeowner.
 The manufacturer will take care of the problem, no matter the scope.
 This warranty only includes roof leakage caused by defects in the labor or materials.
 These warranties, like all manufacturer warranties, are determined by terms and limitations stated by the manufacturer.

 LEARN MORE: A Beginner's Guide to Roof Repairs

 There are some key aspects of a manufacturer’s material warranties, system warranties, or contractor’s workmanship guarantees.

 - Scope of coverage